Limmen/gym-idsgame/experiments/training/v2/maximal_attack/dqn/README.md

-# Experiment `dqn`_`dqn-v7`
+# Experiment `maximal_attack-v2`_`dqn`

-This is an experiment in the `idsgame-v7` environment.
+This is an experiment in the `maximal_attack-v2` environment.
-An environment where neither the attacker nor defender is part of the environment, i.e. it is intended for 2-agent simulations or RL training.
+An environment where the attack is following the `attack_maximal` attack policy.
+The `attack_maximal` policy entails that the attacker will always attack the attribute with the maximum value out of all of its neighbors.
+The defender is implemented with a random defense policy.

-This experiment trains both an attacker and a defender agent simultaneously against each other using dqn.
+This experiment trains a defender agent using DQN to act optimally in the given environment and detect the attacker.

 The network configuration of the environment is as follows:

-- `num_layers=2` (number of layers between the start and end nodes)
+- `num_layers=1` (number of layers between the start and end nodes)
-- `num_servers_per_layer=3`
+- `num_servers_per_layer=2`
 - `num_attack_types=10`
 - `max_value=9`